 On January 31, 2018, Snap-on acquired substantially all of the assets of George A. Sturdevant, Inc. (d/b/a Fastorq) for a cash purchase price of \$3.0 million.
 Fastorq, based in New Caney, Texas, designs, assembles and distributes hydraulic torque and hydraulic tensioning products for use in critical industries.
-As of the first quarter of 2018, the company has substantially completed the purchase accounting valuations for the acquired net assets of Fastorq.
+In the second quarter of 2018, the company completed the purchase accounting valuations for the acquired net assets of Fastorq.
 The \$2.6 million excess of the purchase price over the fair value of the net assets acquired was recorded in "Goodwill" on the accompanying Condensed Consolidated Balance Sheets.

 On July 28, 2017, Snap-on acquired Torque Control Specialists Pty Ltd ("TCS") for a cash purchase price of \$3.6 million (or \$3.5 million, net of cash acquired).
 TCS distributes a full range of torque products, including wrenches, multipliers and calibrators for use in critical industries.
-As of the first quarter of 2018, the company has substantially completed the purchase accounting valuations for the acquired net assets of TCS.
-The \$2.3 million excess of purchase price over the fair value of the net assets acquired was recorded in "Goodwill" on the accompanying Condensed Consolidated Balance Sheets.
+In the second quarter of 2018, the company completed the purchase accounting valuations for the acquired net assets of TCS.
+The \$2.0 million excess of purchase price over the fair value of the net assets acquired was recorded in "Goodwill" on the accompanying Condensed Consolidated Balance Sheets.

 On May 4, 2017, Snap-on acquired Norbar Torque Tools Holdings Limited, along with its U.S. and Chinese joint ventures ("Norbar") for a cash purchase price of \$71.6 million (or \$69.9 million, net of cash acquired).
 Norbar designs and manufactures a full range of torque products, including wrenches, multipliers and calibrators for use in critical industries.
-As of the first quarter of 2018, the company has substantially completed the purchase accounting valuations for the acquired net assets of Norbar, including intangible assets.
-The \$26.5 million excess of purchase price over the fair value of the net assets acquired was recorded in "Goodwill" on the accompanying Condensed Consolidated Balance Sheets.
+In the second quarter of 2018, the company completed the purchase accounting valuations for the acquired net assets of Norbar, including intangible assets.
+The \$25.1 million excess of purchase price over the fair value of the net assets acquired was recorded in "Goodwill" on the accompanying Condensed Consolidated Balance Sheets.